lightcaptainguy/bayesian-ach-reasoning-prototype/README.md

 - Valtorta's "Structuring and analyzing competing hypotheses with Bayesian networks for intelligence analysis" & Karveski's probabilistic ACH extension

- -Bayesian updating via new evidence
+ - Bayesian updating via new evidence

 Date 12th March, 2026 -> still in research phase, reading Heuer's "Psychology of Intelligence Analysis" and the two research papers by Valtorta and Karveski on extension of ACH using probabilistic methods for complex analysis before implementation